 Mexia is a somewhat small city located in the state of Texas.
 With a population of 7,406 people and three constituent neighborhoods, Mexia is the 269th largest community in Texas.

-Unlike some cities, Mexia isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Mexia are a mix of both white- and blue-collar jobs.
-Overall, Mexia is a city of service providers, professionals, and production and manufacturing workers.
-There are especially a lot of people living in Mexia who work in maintenance occupations (8.41%), sales jobs (7.49%), and teaching (7.36%).
+Mexia is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Mexia is a city of service providers, professionals, and sales and office workers.
+There are especially a lot of people living in Mexia who work in community and social services (8.52%), personal care services (8.49%), and maintenance occupations (8.03%).

-The percentage of adults in Mexia with college degrees is slightly lower than the national average of 21.84% for all communities.
-15.38% of adults in Mexia have a bachelor's degree or advanced degree.
+The citizens of Mexia are slightly less educated than the national average of 21.84% for the average city or town: 15.77% of adults in Mexia have a bachelor's degree or advanced degree

 The most common language spoken in Mexia is English.
 Other important languages spoken here include Spanish and Chinese.